WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_cv.md

 | -------------------------------------- | ---------------------- | ------------------------ |
 | 1920x1080 resized to 960x540           | 297 ms                 | 15 ms                    |

-The first run requires configuration of the VPS hardware, so it takes more time.
+The first run requires configuration of the hardware, so it takes more time.
 If there are no changes to the hardware configuration properties and the hardware directly processes the image, the time cost will be significantly reduced.

 The original image (1920x1080) and the resized image (960x540) are shown below:

 ![](./image/demo_cv/ori-resize.png)

-#### Horizon RDK X3 platform performance comparison
+#### Horizon RDK performance comparison

 Use the `top` command to check CPU usage, which represents the CPU percentage used by the test process.
 The time cost is in milliseconds, and the average value is taken after looping 1000 times.